whatmakeart/whatmakeart.github.io/content/3d-modeling/3d-modeling.md

 8. Accuracy of form required
 9. Visual vs physical representation

-### 3D Modeling Software
+## 3D Modeling Software

 [Software used for 3D-Modeling](3d-modeling-software.md) is often grouped into two buckets based on the intended final output, but real workflows blend categories.
 A strong modeler can switch tools easily because they understand the universal rules of geometry and 3D form.

-The bucket of CAD (Computer Aided Design), focuses on 3D models, and designs that serve as a set of instructions for outputting physical objects into the real work.

-The bucket of DCC (Digital Content Creation) focuses on output as an image or a pixel meant for visual consumption.
 The specific software you use is just an interface.
 The underlying 3D thinking is what matters.

+### CAD - Computer Aided Design

+The bucket of CAD (Computer Aided Design), focuses on 3D models, and designs that serve as a set of instructions for outputting physical objects into the real work.
 Architects use software that specializes in larger objects, photorealistic renderings and precise real world dimensions such as AutoCAD or [SketchUp](sketchup/sketchup.md).
 Machinists or industrial designers use more traditional CAD software such as SolidWorks or [Fusion 360](fusion-360/fusion-360.md) that feature precision, [parametric modeling](parametric-modeling.md), and structural simulations.
-Animators may prefer software with robust animation timelines and tools that aid in character rigging and animation special effects, such as [Blender](blender/blender.md) or [Maya](maya/maya.md).
-Visual effects artists may use Houdini, Cinema 4D, and all of the above.

-## Core 3D Modeling Techniques

-The same looking object could be modeled with any of the 3D modeling techniques, but depending on the intended use of the modeled certain processes are more ideal.

-### Solid Modeling (CAD)

 Computer Aided Design (CAD) 3D modeling usually uses the solid method since it creates precise mathematical models of objects that can be produced in the real world.
 The solid object would be ready for digital fabrication such as 3D printing, laser cutting, or CNC machining.
 Solid modeling can not use the same visual tricks afforded to mesh modeling since a zero thickness wall that looks great in a render image, cannot be physically fabricated.
 Software can use exact dimensions and specifications from technical drawings to create precise machinable surfaces.

-### Surface Modeling
+#### Surface Modeling

 Surface modeling uses surfaces to create complex skins that are trimmed with other surfaces to become solids.

-### Constructive Solid Geometry CSG
+#### Constructive Solid Geometry CSG

 Constructive Solid Geometry using boolean operations to combine and subtract from primitive solids to precisely add and carve away form to reach the desired result.
+Primitive solids include cubes, spheres, toroidal shapes, cones, and helixes.

-### Parametric Modeling
+#### Parametric Modeling

 Parametric 3D modeling is a type of computer-aided design (CAD) that uses parameters to control the shape and geometry of a model.
 It can use parameters and variables to create models through a generative, parametric process.
 If you change a parameter such as `Length = 100mm` to `150mm`, then the entire model updates automatically.

-### Mesh Modeling (DCC)
+### DCC - Digital Content Creation

+The bucket of DCC (Digital Content Creation) focuses on output as an image or a pixel meant for visual consumption.
+Animators may prefer software with robust animation timelines and tools that aid in character rigging and animation special effects, such as [Blender](blender/blender.md) or [Maya](maya/maya.md).
+Visual effects artists may use Houdini, Cinema 4D, and all of the above.

 #### Digital Sculpting